KamilSJaron/TE_Sim/README.md

 # TE_Sim

-TE Population Simulator_Written by Elie Dolgin, Modified by Sam Groth
+TE Population Simulator_Written by Elie Dolgin, modified by Sam Groth and now forked by Kamil S. Jaron

 There are two slightly different versions of this program.

 Equilibrium allows you to drop a certain number of TE families into the genome and let the genome equilibrate.